vmaguiar/api-rest/README.md

 A CRUD powered backend server with a TypeScript database.
 Made using NodeJS<br>

-project to develop a REST API, a web service using nodeJS and TypeScript, working with database and automated tests and deployment configuration
+project to develop a REST API, a web service using nodeJS and TypeScript, working with database and automated tests and deployment configuration.
 <br>